 I’m excited to share the dessert table from my daughter’s Magical Unicorn Party with you guys today. 🦄 My goal was to make this table festive and fun, but not overwhelming… after all this was just one little piece of the party!

-As much as I love to admire at “over-the-top” dessert tables – and even bring them to life for large events myself once in a while – the reality is that they usually require a LOT of time and money (as in several hundreds and sometimes thousands of dollars 🤑).
+As much as I love to admire at “over-the-top” dessert tables – and even bring them to life for large events myself once in a while – the reality is that they usually require a LOT of time and money (as in several hundred and sometimes thousands of dollars 🤑).

 This isn’t often doable for personal events, and it certainly wasn’t doable for me here.
 I kept this design manageable by featuring just one professional dessert (the darling unicorn cake) + 3 simple and easy matching treats:

 - macarons (store-bought at Sam’s Club)

 Keeping it Real

 Even with a “simplified” table like this, the elements can add up quickly.
 Every little ingredient and detail costs something.
 With that in mind, I’m going to do something a little different with this post and break down exactly how much I spent for you, in addition to sharing where to find things.

 Price breakdown isn’t something I typically do, but I know that this kind of info can be helpful as far as gaining a general understanding of what these things take to pull together, especially if you’re setting one up for the first time.
 Then you can take that info and decide to go bigger, smaller, or similar in scope, depending on your own situation.